aws-samples/karpenter-with-multus-on-eks/README.md

 ```

-***NOTE:If you used the Fargate Cfn template, you need to patch the whereabouts daemonset so it wont run on the fargate nodes***
+***NOTE: If you used the Fargate Cfn template, you need to patch the whereabouts daemonset so it wont run on the fargate nodes***

 ```sh
 kubectl patch ds whereabouts -n kube-system --patch '{"spec":{"template":{"spec":{"nodeSelector":{"karpenter-node":"true"}}}}}'